quic/sense/docs/wiki/tools.md

 Alternatively, the videos from a single class and train/valid split will be individually processed when you click the "Annotate" button.

-#### Step 2 : Annotating the videos
+#### Step 2: Annotating the videos

 Now you can annotate the videos for the relevant classes by clicking the corresponding "Annotate" button.
-The interface will show the extracted frames from your video and you can select the appriate tag for each one.
+The interface will show the extracted frames from your video and you can select the appropriate tag for each one.
 Per default, all frames are labeled "Background".